-I'm delighted to invite you to invest in Solar for Schools Community Benefit Society through our 6th and largest public Solar Bond Offer.
-This Bond Offer, which matures in October 2025, will enable us to fund the installation of more solar panel systems on schools across the UK.
+I'm delighted to invite you to invest in Solar for Schools Community Benefit Society through our 6th public Solar Bond Offer.
+This Bond Offer, which matures in October 2025, will enable more solar panel systems on schools across the UK by providing new funds and lowering long term funding costs.